haynesgt/parabix-gpu-project/README.md

 ## Building a GPU Driver

-The current Grep code generation done in *grep_engine.cpp* creates kernel calls like so:
+The current icGrep code generation is done in *grep_engine.cpp*, which creates kernel calls like so:
 ```C++
 mGrepDriver = new ParabixDriver("engine");
 auto & idb = mGrepDriver->getBuilder();